Reelfoot Lake: 20th century Night Riders

 Original landowners and their descendants retained title to ground under the water, but local people grew used to treating it as a common resource.
 Farmers, fishermen, and landowners all derived their livelihoods from the lake and nearby lands.
 In the early 20th century, however, outside parties began to try to take over control of the lake and its lands.
 A group of investors bought up most of the land around the shoreline, and organized as the West Tennessee Land Company.
 In this period, major planters in both Kentucky and Tennessee, sometimes based in cities, were also expanding large-scale cotton cultivation into this area.

-Beginning in the spring of 1908, the Reelfoot area was marked by widespread lawlessness in western Kentucky and Tennessee as White farmers and residents organized as Night Riders to resist the acquisition by the West Tennessee Land Company of the lake and surrounding lands.
+Beginning in the spring of 1908, the Reelfoot area was marked by widespread lawlessness in western Kentucky and Tennessee as farmers and residents organized as Night Riders to resist the acquisition by the West Tennessee Land Company of the lake and surrounding lands.
 They were also reacting to the expansion of large-scale cotton production into this area, which had been dominated by yeomen farmers.

 The troubles began when a group of landowners purchased almost the entire shoreline of the lake.
 They formed the West Tennessee Land Company to enforce what they saw to be their legal rights, including the ownership of the lake, and most importantly its fishing rights.
 Most of the Night Riders were from families who had derived much of their living from fishing the lake for generations, joined by their friends and supporters.
 They expanded the reach of their violence, expressing other social tensions by attacking and threatening Black individuals and families in the area.
 A mob of 50 masked Night Riders lynched all seven members of the David Walker family on the night of October 3, 1908, in Fulton County, Kentucky.
 The lynchings received national coverage and Governor Augustus E. Willson strongly condemned the murders, but no one was ever prosecuted for them.

 Related violence by Night Riders in Tennessee culminated on October 19, 1908, with the kidnapping of two White attorneys, engaged by the West Tennessee Land Company to enforce its claims: Captain Quentin Rankin, also a shareholder in the company, was lynched by being hanged and shot; Colonel R. Z. Taylor was wounded, but escaped by swimming across the lake in the dark.
 As reported by the Nashville Banner, Taylor escaped, although he was initially reported as killed.
 His grandson was author Peter Taylor.

 Governor Malcolm Rice Patterson of Tennessee directed an investigation of Rankin's murder and ordered in the state militia to suppress the violence.
 Hundreds of suspects were arrested, and six men were convicted and sentenced to death for the murder.
+However, the convictions were later overturned by the Tennessee Supreme Court.
+One officer in the state militia said the six never committed another crime in the region: "They had experienced a close call with the gallows and had no stomach for further night riding."